A Very LA Morning

 These two, middle-aged men walking together, “I mean, my judgment hasn’t always been the most accurate, but sometimes it is, like when I”

 Then, two young boys in their 20s, “It’s about letting yourself rest.
-Take care of yourself, yes, but you don’t always have to be doing something.”
+Like take care of yourself, but you don’t always have to be doing something.”

 I got to the lookout at the top of the mountain, and there was a couple having an animated argument.
 This is incredibly awkward, I thought.
 They were arguing in private and then I was there.
 I'd have loved to go and sit for my meditative moment, though.
 With any luck, if they had any sense, they’d stop as I approached them.

 I caught the man’s eye.
 The woman, with her back to me, had her arms in the air, “Are you seriously doing this right now?
 You have to be kidding me.
 I can’t believe this is happening.
 Why would you do that?
 What are we going to do now?”